 Forthlane will not share your personal information with third parties other than in the following circumstances or for the following purposes:

-- to any law enforcement agency or other governmental agency, if required to do so by law or in the good faith belief that such action is necessary to comply with applicable laws; or
+- to any law enforcement agency or other governmental agency, if required to do so by law or in the good faith belief that such action is necessary to comply with applicable laws

 At any time, you can challenge the accuracy or completeness of your personal information in our records.
 If you successfully demonstrate that your personal information in our records is inaccurate or incomplete, we will amend the personal information as required.
 Where appropriate, we will transmit the amended information to third parties having access to your personal information.